ckester23/CS422Project2/docs/SRS/source/conops.rst

 Scenario 2
 #############

-**Selecting Palettes**
+**Viewing Example Palettes**

 **Brief Description:**

-This use case describes how a user would go about selecting a palette after they have already uploaded an image to be analyzed by Gbiv.
+This use case describes how a user would go about viewing example palettes on Gbiv.

 **Actors:**